louisjimenez/spinnaker-for-gcp/ci/CLOUD_BUILD.md

 ## Service account

 Google Cloud Build has a default service account that can be found in the settings page of the Cloud Build UI.
-The Cloud Build service account must be configured with the following roles to install Spinnaker for GCP:
+The Cloud Build service account must be granted the following roles to install Spinnaker for GCP:

 - Cloud Functions Developer - roles/cloudfunctions.developer
 - Compute Network Viewer - roles/compute.networkViewer